top of page

 "It seems that many country Rabbis moved from town to town with great frequency.
 Better financial offers often tempted them away from their posts.
 Some Synagogue committees were harder to satisfy than others and there were often clashes between personalities which caused problems that could not be overcome.
 The country Rabbi had to be extremely diplomatic in order to maintain good relations with his congregation and hold onto his post.
 Often times the impetus to move on came from the Rabbi himself who might have been unhappy in his post and could no longer meet the demands of the community."

-In 1961 the community tried in vain to recruit a number of candidates and came closest with Rabbi Koren, who was at Ermelo.
-In the end, the rabbi and the community failed too agree terms as Rabbi Koren doubled his ask.
-For a community of 35 paying members the cost was probably to high.
-From the minutes of the Shul Committee, preserved by Graham Brodovcky, the shortage of spiritual leaders facing country communities is all to apparent.
-In the words the the then Chairman, Mike Allen, "Ministers were a very, very, very scarce commodity."
+From the minutes of the Shul Committee, the shortage of spiritual leaders facing country communities is all to apparent.
+Chairman, Mike Allen, "Ministers were a very, very, very scarce commodity."
 As late as 1966, when Jack Katz was chairman of congregation, he lamented in his report to the AGM of 6 November: "We are without a Minister, and the likelihood of obtaining the service of one, was remote."
-The absence of a rabbi no doubt had an impact on the community and may have accelerated its decline - which was already underway.
+The absence of a rabbi undoubtedly affected the community and may have contributed to its ongoing decline.

-Unable to recruit a reverend, Mr. Eliezer Chien, who resided in the International Hotel, was retained to teach the local kids cheder.
-Mr. Chien, who was recruited with the help of Mr. Klawansky, arrived in late February 1961.
-He was paid R 75 a month and given accommodation.
-His role was made permanent by June and his salary doubled.
-Graham Brodovcky shared three photos (posted below) of the classes Mr. Chien tutored in the 1950s.
+Mr. Eliezer Chien, who resided in the International Hotel, was retained to teach local children in cheder due to the inability to recruit a reverend.
+Mr. Chien was recruited with the help of Mr. Klawansky and arrived in late February 1961.
+He received a monthly salary of R 75 and was provided with accommodation.
+By June, his role was made permanent, and his salary was doubled.

-Decades later, we can confirm that he was not a Holocaust survivor and in fact left for South Africa from Lithuania in was naturalized whilst living in Bloemfontein in 1940.
-His first wife passed away and he divorced his second wife in 1961.
-He was living in Nigel before leaving for Vryburg.
+Today, we can confirm that Mr. Chien was not a Holocaust survivor.
+In fact, he left Lithuania for South Africa and became a naturalized citizen while living in Bloemfontein in 1940.
+His first wife passed away, and he divorced his second wife in 1961.
+Before moving to Vryburg, he was living in Nigel.

-Later, after Mr. Chien left for Sandringham Gardens in 1969, Evelyn Pagoda briefly taught the local kids Hebrew, followed by Esme Rauff.
-This is all the more remarkable as Esme was a convert.
-Esme and the community were assisted by Victor Ressman of Bloemhof.
-Esme’s eldest son, David Rauff, recounts that after his retirement to Sandringham Gardens, Mr. Chien “escaped and came to Vryburg by train to attend a barmitzvah and Rhita Muskat and Boytjie had to drive him back to Johannesburg.
-He really did not want to go back.”
+After Mr. Chien left for Sandringham Gardens in 1969, Evelyn Pagoda briefly taught Hebrew to the local children, followed by Esme Rauff, who was notable as a convert.
+Esme and the community received support from Victor Ressman of Bloemhof.
+Esme’s eldest son, David Rauff, recalls that after Mr. Chien retired to Sandringham Gardens, he once “escaped” to Vryburg by train to attend a bar mitzvah.
+Rhita Muskat and Boytjie had to drive him back to Johannesburg because he really did not want to return.

 Polygamist meets Rabbi